hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 **Preparing your commit**

-To fetch changes to the Prysm repository since your last session:
+To fetch changes to the Agora-cl repository since your last session:

 ```text
 $ git fetch origin